TDarkShadow/iheartnewvegas/main.md

   - Throwables can be held and released, like grenades.
   - Entering VATS costs AP.
   - Opening Pip-Boy in combat costs AP.
-  - Broken items can be equipped.
   - Living Anatomy perk shows Damage Resistance.
   - Unconscious actors can be looted.
-  - Luck doesn't affect gambling.
   - Manual reloading.
   - VATS' range is tied to current weapon's range.
   - Slower backpedalling.